gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 which can be used in all `inventory_***` functions to access the screens slots.
 The screen inventory covers all slots in the screen and the player inventory.
-The last slot is the cursor stack of the screen, meaning that using `-1` can be used to modify the stack the players cursor is holding.
+The last slot is the cursor stack of the screen, meaning that using `-1` can be used to modify the stack the players' cursor is holding.

 ### `close_screen(screen)`